 Like many communities in the Industrial Midwest, the area surrounding Youngstown, Ohio was a thriving manufacturing hub for much of the 20th century.
-Entire ecosystems grew up around its steel-producing factories and related businesses, one of which was the small company town of Campbell.
+Entire ecosystems grew up around its steel-producing factories and related businesses.
+One such ecosystem was the small company town of Campbell.

-With its company store and company housing, residents’ fortunes rose and fell alongside Youngstown Sheet and Tube, which employed at least one member of almost every household in town at its Campbell Works facility.
+With its company store and company housing, residents’ fortunes rose and fell alongside Youngstown Sheet and Tube.
+This enterprise employed at least one member of almost every household in town at its Campbell Works facility.

 That all changed on September 19, 1977—now known as “Black Monday” in the region—when Youngstown Sheet and Tube suddenly shut down its Campbell outpost and furloughed all 5,000 of its employees.
-Many other manufacturing businesses soon followed, and virtually every family with the means to leave town and start over elsewhere did so, leaving behind a virtual ghost town where a bustling community once stood.
+Many other manufacturing businesses soon followed.
+Eventually, virtually every family with the means to leave town and start over elsewhere did so.
+This left behind a virtual ghost town where a bustling community once stood.

 Much of the former Campbell company housing still exists, vacant and decaying, in the neighborhood that has since been dubbed “Iron Soup.”
 A few residents still live among the crumbling, boarded-up concrete structures.

-In recent years, a nonprofit organization called the Iron Soup Preservation Society has formed in an effort to revitalize the area, raising money and volunteering time to rehabilitate the structures that are still worth saving and making them available as rental housing.
-The group also offers tours of the area by appointment, sharing the stories of the former boomtown with curious visitors in hopes of keeping the memory of one of the most interesting abandoned places in Ohio alive.
+In recent years, a nonprofit organization called the Iron Soup Preservation Society has formed in an effort to revitalize the area.
+They do this by raising money and volunteering time to rehabilitate the structures that are still worth saving.
+These structures are made available as rental housing.
+The group also offers tours of the area by appointment.
+Here, they share the stories of the former boomtown with curious visitors in hopes of keeping the memory of one of the most interesting abandoned places in Ohio alive.

 Hillandale Bridge (Euclid)

-Near Hillandale Park in Euclid, an old brick road leads visitors to a most unusual sight: a bridge leading nowhere.
-Built in the 1920s as part of a housing development that never came to fruition, the bridge was abandoned during the Great Depression and was never revisited once the economy recovered after World War II.
+Near Hillandale Park in Euclid, an old brick road leads visitors to a most unusual sight: a bridge leading to nowhere.
+Built in the 1920s as part of a housing development that never came to fruition, the bridge was abandoned during the Great Depression.
+It was never revisited once the economy recovered after World War II.

-Though it has sat largely forgotten for the better part of a century, the bridge has held up surprisingly well, bearing witness to the engineering prowess of builders at the peak of the Industrial Age.
-Its dramatic arches and gently curved roadway remain accessible to hikers and photographers, and its serene surroundings—which include verdant woods and a meandering creek—make it a popular destination for those in the know.
+It has sat largely forgotten for the better part of a century.
+However, the bridge has held up surprisingly well, bearing witness to the engineering prowess of builders at the peak of the Industrial Age.
+Its dramatic arches and gently curved roadway remain accessible to hikers and photographers.
+Additionally, its serene surroundings—which include verdant woods and a meandering creek—make it a popular destination for urban explorers.

 The remains of streetlights and other features are also visible along the bridge and the brick road leading to it.
-However, visitors should keep a sharp eye out for the few spots where the pavement has weakened and chunks of cement railing have crumbled into the creek.
+However, visitors should keep a sharp eye out for the few spots where the pavement has weakened.
+In some places, chunks of cement railing have crumbled into the creek.

-If you’re feeling adventurous, you can explore the trails beyond the bridge to discover the remnants of a few brick homes and another bridge from the ill-fated development.
-Be sure to wear sturdy shoes if you go this route, as the hike to reach the ravine and the additional ruins can be strenuous.
-While difficult to get to, this mecca of abandoned places in Ohio is well worth the work.
+If you’re feeling adventurous, you can explore the trails beyond the bridge.
+Here, you may discover the remnants of a few brick homes and another bridge from the ill-fated development.
+Be sure to wear sturdy shoes if you go this route.
+The hike to reach the ravine and the additional ruins can be strenuous.
+While difficult to reach, this mecca of abandoned places in Ohio is well worth the work.

 Sidaway Bridge (Cleveland)